-As you can see there are quite some differences between windsurf an kite harenesses.
+As you can see there are quite some differences between windsurf an kite harnesses.
 So, if it was up to me, I would just buy a windsurf harness for windsurfing.
 Trusting manufacturers to know what they are doing.

 Unless I only had budget for one harness, and I would like to practice both wind and kite surfing.
 Than the kite harness would be my choice.
 I have tried windsurfing with a kite harness and it worked fine for me.
 It’s a personal choice.
 See for yourself what works for you.

-In any case, since harnesses come in a lot of shapes, sizes and colours it´s probably best to go to a shop where you can try a few ones on.
+In any case, since harnesses come in a lot of shapes, sizes and colors it´s probably best to go to a shop where you can try a few ones on.
 I just hope that the info I share helps you to better understand what to look for, and what questions to ask when choosing.